w3b3d3v/buildspace-projects/Rust_State_Machine/en/Section_3/Lesson_1_Generic_Types.md

-You can find the [solution for the previous step here](https://gist.github.com/nomadbitcoin/fe73ad648ad4cd64c782fdc85ceb5791).
+Before you go any further, if you want to check that your answer matches [solution for the previous step here](https://gist.github.com/nomadbitcoin/fe73ad648ad4cd64c782fdc85ceb5791).

+Fantastic!
+You now understand the importance of the Genesis State and are ready to take the first steps in your blockchain!

 # Generic and Configurable Types